wh4y/ToDoList/README.md

 I don't know what to say about ToDoLiSiT, because everyone knows what is it ;) So, it's an application powered with Reactjs as I said before, that is meant to store our dreams and plans.
 By the way, way ur able to use some extra possibilities provided by this application.
 About this possibilities you will know later.

+## Technologies

+⋅⋅*React
+⋅⋅*Typescript
+⋅⋅*Create-React-App
+⋅⋅*Redux
+⋅⋅*React-Redux
+⋅⋅*Redux-Toolkit
+⋅⋅*Redux-Toolkit
+⋅⋅*Ant Design
+⋅⋅*Sass(SCSS)
+⋅⋅*Uuid

 ## Interface

+Interface of this application does not represent something beyond complex and ingenious. it was made up with Ant Design componets: Input, Typography, Modal, Progress, Icons.

 ![alt Interface of application](https://sun9-27.userapi.com/impf/sAJgkJ0pAUmw8MB9rBIDmnB6zFF8HHYth2Gitg/RMhOw4QzfSw.jpg?size=800x500&quality=96&sign=d0c94362a5abe15d6e828dfbd87cc1d8&type=album "Interface")